Navigate cabinet door and woodworking terminology with ease. Our glossary offers clear definitions to enhance your industry expertise.

 HDF (High-Density Fibreboard)

 HDF stands for high-density fibreboard.
 MDF manufacturers compress wood fibres and add a (typically) formaldehyde-based resin.
-HDF is more dense than MDF and reacts better to machining and finishing.
+It is more dense than MDF and reacts better to machining and finishing.
 Manufacturers that work with HDF consider it higher quality than MDF.
 However, HDF is also more expensive and difficult to source reliably.

 HPL (High-Pressure Laminate)